 2. Privileges - The use of the network(s) is/are a privilege, not a right, and inappropriate use will result in the cancellation of that privilege as well as possible review by the School Judiciary Board.
 The School administration will deem what is inappropriate use, and its decision is final.
 The administration, faculty, and staff of Oldfields School may request the system administrator to deny, revoke, or suspend specific user accounts if necessary.
 The system administrator may disable an account at any time if deemed necessary.
 Oldfields School and its administrators may modify policies regarding technology use at any time and expect users to abide by such modifications.

 E-mail and voicemail are not guaranteed to be private.
 The system administrators who operate the system do have access to all messages.
 Messages relating to or in support of illegal activities may be reported to the School Judiciary Board and/or the appropriate authorities.

 All students and faculty are expected to check their School e-mail and voicemail (where applicable) daily (Monday-Friday) to keep abreast of time-sensitive information.

 Hardware and software owned by Oldfields, including wiring and infrastructure equipment, remains the property of the School and may be examined at any time by Oldfields School Technology Department personnel if necessary.

 Printing supplies (paper and toner) are provided for public-use printers.
 Care should be taken when printing to avoid wasting resources.
 Think before you click PRINT!

 3. Network Etiquette (Netiquette) - You are expected to abide by the generally accepted rules of network etiquette.
 These include, but are not limited to, the following:

-- All information retrieved via the network(s) should be assumed to be personal property of the author (remember to give credit to others for their ideas/work).
+All information retrieved via the network(s) should be assumed to be the personal property of the author (remember to give credit to others for their ideas/work).